Explore the Historic Town

 Soon, Kennicott became a boom town where 600 people worked to mine what was then the richest known concentration of copper ore in the world.

-You can learn more about Kennicott at the National Park Service Website.
+You can learn more about Kennicott at the National Park Service website about the area www.nps.gov.